younes-dro/dro-catrer/readme.txt

 == Description ==

-This theme allows you the convert your existance pages to a One page style . here is the steps :
+This theme allows you the convert your existance pages to a One page style . her is the steps :
-1- Create a page (e.g Front Page ) and set Template to caterer One Page  and define it as static page in options reading 2- Create  a child pages -or use existentes pages) and define it as a child of static page ( Front Page) and that s  it ! le systeme d 'affichge :
-1- the navigation menu will be generated based on the child pages.
-2 - if a child page is also a parent page, it child page will be displayed theire title and thumbnail image 3 - the direct child page  : don t forget to add more link tag for page
+1- Create a page (e.g Front Page ) and set Template to tpl-onepage  and define it as static page in options reading 2- Create  a child pages or use existentes pages of the static page ( Front Page) and that s  it ! the navigation menu will be generated based on the child pages. if a child page is also a parent page, it child page will be displayed to

 == Installation ==